Crossfire: Trench warfare

 The tactic of using overlapping arcs of fire came to prominence during World War I where it was a feature of trench warfare.
 Machine guns were placed in groups, called machine-gun nests, and they protected the front of the trenches.
 Many people died in futile attempts to charge across the no man's land where these crossfires were set up.
-After these attacks many bodies could be found in the no man's land.

 "Caught in the crossfire"

 To be "caught in the crossfire" is an expression that often refers to unintended casualties (bystanders, etc.) who were killed or wounded by being exposed to the gunfire of a battle or gun fight, such as in a position to be hit by bullets of either side.
 The phrase has come to mean any injury, damage or harm (physical or otherwise) caused to a third party due to the action of belligerents (collateral damage).